boltops-tools/lono/docs/_docs/scratch-template-config.md

 end
 ```

-This will tell lono to generate 2 CloudFormation template to the output folder using `templates/instance.yml.erb`.
+This will tell lono to generate 2 CloudFormation templates to the output folder using `templates/instance.yml.erb`.
 We will generate the templates in the next step.

 <a class="btn btn-basic" href="/docs/scratch-template-build/">Back</a>
 <a class="btn btn-primary" href="/docs/scratch-template-generate/">Next Step</a>